dherna2/FilaMint/README.md

 # FilaMint Team4

-## This github was created for ECE411 Practicum
+## This github was created for ECE411 Practicum Fall 2016

 ### Collaborators are: